mhalle/allen-atlas-oa/atlases/allen-sample/README.md

 * `labelmap-shapes.oa.jsonld` - Shapes as defined by masked regions on the label map.
 The shape information includes the label value for just this structure and also a list of label values that compose all enclosed structures.

-* `allen-ontology.oa.jsonld` - The Allen ontology for this atlas, extracted from the Allen API.
+* `allen-nomenclature-terms.oa.jsonld` - The Allen ontology for this atlas, extracted from the Allen API.
 It consists of names, acronyms, stable numeric IDs for structures, and hierarchy information.

 *  `structures.oa.jsonld` - Structures associate shapes with annotations such as ontologies and nomenclatures.
 There is currently a one-to-one correspondence of structure to shape and to ontology reference, but that does not need to be the case if more structures are added to the atlas (say, as an overlay).

 * `structure-actors.oa.jsonld` - Actors associate visual styles with Structures for rendering.
 Here, each structure has an actor.
 The actor definitions in this file do not actually contain a style, which can be defined elsewhere.
 Think of them as abstract classes.

+* `structure-allen-annotations.oa.jsonld` - Actors semantic annotations with Structures.

 * `volume-actors.oa.jsonld` - Describe how template volumes should be displayed, for instance using window/level contrast controls.